NicholasJWiid/credit-risk-classification/README.md

 * Machine Learning Logistic Regression Model Results:
     * Accuracy: The overall accuracy score is high, showing 0.99, indicating that the model is highly accurate.

     * Precision: The occurance of healthy loans (0) shows a value of 1 for precision.
 This indicates that there a very small % of false negatives in the results.
 The occurance of high risk loans (1) achieves a precision value of 0.84, also relatively high, but significantly less than healthy loans.
-The decrease can be attributed to a low overall model balance and higher number fo False postives compared to false negatives.
+The decrease can be attributed to a low overall model balance and higher number fo false postives compared to false negatives.

-    * Recall: The occurance of healthy loans results in a recall value of 0.99, slightly lower than the healthy loan precision due to small number of fasle postives in the results.
-High risk loans acheive a recall value of 0.94, higher than the precision for this class due to the lower number of False negatives int he results.
+    * Recall: The occurance of healthy loans results in a recall value of 0.99, slightly lower than the healthy loan precision due to small number of false postives in the results.
+High risk loans acheive a recall value of 0.94, higher than the precision for this class due to the lower number of false negatives in the results.

+* Additional Machine Learning Model Results:

+The results of running several other ML models are as follows.

+Model: ExtraTreesClassifier -    Score: 0.991, "0" PRE: 0.995, "0" RE: 0.996, "1" PRE: 0.871, "1" RE: 0.846
+Model: BaggingClassifier -       Score: 0.991, "0" PRE: 0.995, "0" RE: 0.996, "1" PRE: 0.893, "1" RE: 0.848
+Model: RandomForestClassifier -  Score: 0.992, "0" PRE: 0.995, "0" RE: 0.997, "1" PRE: 0.897, "1" RE: 0.847
+Model: KNeighborsClassifier -    Score: 0.992, "0" PRE: 0.994, "0" RE: 0.998, "1" PRE: 0.929, "1" RE: 0.842
+Model: AdaBoostClassifier -      Score: 0.994, "0" PRE: 0.994, "0" RE: 1.000, "1" PRE: 0.994, "1" RE: 0.842
+Model: AdaBoostClassifier2 -     Score: 0.994, "0" PRE: 0.994, "0" RE: 1.000, "1" PRE: 0.994, "1" RE: 0.842

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.

-Overall, this means that there are a very small % of people with a high risk of default that have been classified incorrectly (False Negatives), and only a marginally higher number with a healthy credit record that have been misclassified as high risk by the prediction (False Positives).
-What is more important is the false negatives, becasue this has greater negative implications for the bank.
+For the Logistics Regression Model there are a very small % of people with a high risk of default that have been classified incorrectly (False Negatives), and only a marginally higher number with a healthy credit record that have been misclassified as high risk by the prediction (False Positives).
+What is more important is the false negatives, because this has greater negative implications for the bank.
 The bank it ultimately trying to limit the number of borrowers that end up defaulting even though they were predicted not to, so no action taken under the belief that a borrower will not default has worse implications for bank revenue if they end up defaulting.
 In contrast, action taken to prevent defaulting for borrowers falsely identified as high risk, does not have the same negative impact since these borrowers won't end up defaulting in reality.
 In this case, it is more important to predict the 1's accurately.

+Including the results of the additional models, it appears that the AdaBoostClassifier2 model works best to get the highest accuracy scores as well as precision for both healthy loans (0) and high risk loans (1).
+Falas positives are significantly reduced.
+This is true for recall for healthy loans too, however, recall for high risk loans for this model appears to decrease slightly to 0.842, due to a slight increase in false negatives compared to the other models.

-I would recommend the model be tested further with more data and additional modelling is done to balance the data.
+Overall, I would recommend these model be tested further with more data and with additional modelling to balance the data.